z4r/z4r.github.com/_posts/2011-03-20-bored-about-blog.markdown

 $ mkdir _layouts
 $ mkdir _posts
 {% endhighlight %}
-I watched many jekyll projects aroud the web and I decided to *fork* [Zach] for his cleaning without frippery; but I like too much Orange to miss it...
+I watched many jekyll projects aroud the web and I decided to *fork* [Zach] for his cleaning without frippery; but I like too much orange to miss it...
-So I edit and fill my folder with some [code] and tried it with:
+So I edited and filled my folder with some [code] and tried it with:
 {% highlight bash %}
 $ jekyll --server --auto
 {% endhighlight %}